 Demons: In the first episode, the protagonist is instructed to shoot his (not) girlfriend with magic ammunition, which he is told will only bruise her at worst, but will disintegrate the monster holding her captive.
 He complies, and after that, she's pissed at how little hesitation it took for him to shoot.

 The Equalizer: Robert McCall is holding a gun to the head of a Double Agent, and offers to swap him for one of his men being held prisoner by a KGB cell.
-The head of the cell replies, "Let me explain the ground rules" and shoots the double agent dead.
+The head of the cell replies, "Why don't we dispense with the formalities" and shoots the double agent dead.
 Caught without his human shield, McCall is then taken prisoner too.